Looking to upgrade your WFH setup? Here's how YouTuber Sean Chandler works | CNN Underscored

 “So many people are like, ‘Oh, man, I need a great camera to get a great image.’
 Well, no, probably what you need is just a light in front of your face,” says Chandler.
 “If you sit down with a $5,000 camera and there’s no light in front of your face, you’re still not going to get a great picture.
 It’ll just be a very crisp, dark image.”

 The Fancierstudio Lighting Kit that Chandler uses gets you three softbox lights — the kind you might see on the set of a photo shoot or in a TV studio.
-The kit packs two 16 x 24-inch lights and a single 16 x 16-inch light, each of which can stand up to 6 feet tall (there’s also an included boom arm if you need some overhead lighting).
+The kit packs two 16-inch-by-24-inch lights and a single 16-inch-by-16-inch light, each of which can stand up to 6 feet tall (there’s also an included boom arm if you need some overhead lighting).
 Each softbox packs four 45-watt fluorescent bulbs that should keep you looking bright and lively while recording videos or streaming, and there’s an included carrying case for when you need to take your studio setup on the go.

 For shooting in the studio: Logitech C930e ($129; logitech.com) and Canon EOS M50 ($649; amazon.com)

 Chandler has cycled through a number of cameras over the years, slowly upgrading over time as his setup — and the growth of his channel — called for it.
-Like many YouTubers, he started out with the beloved Logitech C920 (our pick for best webcam), before moving on to the higher-end Logitech C930e due to its wider field of view.
+Like many YouTubers, he started out with the beloved Logitech C920 (our pick for best webcam) before moving on to the higher-end Logitech C930e due to its wider field of view.

 “When I built this set, I realized it was very claustrophobic,” says Chandler on making the move to the C930e.
 “It just makes for a bigger image.
 And that’s what I built my channel off of.”

-However, once the movie critic made the decision to go full-time with his YouTube channel in early 2019, it was time for yet another upgrade: the Canon EOS M50.
-This popular mirrorless camera has a laundry list of high-end features, including the ability to shoot at 4K (or up to a silky 120 frames per second at full HD) and provide speedy autofocus thanks to its advanced dual-pixel sensor.
+However, once the movie critic made the decision to go full time with his YouTube channel in early 2019, it was time for yet another upgrade: the Canon EOS M50.
+This popular mirrorless camera has a laundry list of high-end features, including the ability to shoot at 4K (or up to a silky 120 frames per second at full HD) and provide speedy autofocus, thanks to its advanced dual-pixel sensor.
 Take a look at any of Chandler’s videos from the past two years or so, and the jump in overall quality and detail from the C930e is pretty easy to notice.

 Pro tips